 (a) Reputation or Opinion Evidence.
-A witness's credibility may be attacked or supported by testimony about the witness's reputation for having a character for truthfulness or untruthfulness, or by
+A witness's credibility may be attacked or supported by testimony about the witness's reputation for having a character for truthfulness or untruthfulness, or by testimony in the form of an opinion about that character.
+But evidence of truthful character is admissible only after the witness's character for truthfulness has been attacked.

-(b) Specific Instances of Conduct.
+- (b) Specific Instances of Conduct.
 Except for a criminal conviction under Rule 609, extrinsic evidence is not admissible to prove specific instances of a witness's conduct in order to attack or support the witness's character for truthfulness.
-But the court may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness or untruthfulness of:

-(1) the witness; or

-(2) another witness whose character the witness being cross-examined has testified about.
+But the court may, on cross-examination, allow them to be inquired into if they are probative of the character for truthfulness or untruthfulness of: - (1) the witness; or - (2) another witness whose character the witness being cross-examined has testified about.
 By testifying on another matter, a witness does not waive any privilege against self-incrimination for testimony that relates only to the witness's character for truthfulness.